CollegeOfScripting/Human_Safety_Manual/tik_tok_and_you_tube_attacks_spines.md

 The videos maliciously teach the audience to slam their spine down onto the "CHIROBOARD" with strong force.

-The act of applying pressure to the spine this quickly will likely result in serious spine and/or nerve damage.
+The act of applying strong pressure to the spine very often results in serious spine and/or nerve damage.

-Some of the "CHIROBOARD" videos show the person using 3 boards stacked ontop of each other.
+Some of the "CHIROBOARD" videos show the person using 3 boards stacked on top of each other.

 Some of the "CHIROBOARD" videos even tell the person that it is NOT dangerous, when in fact it is VERY dangerous!